 Use optimization only on files larger than the specified value.
 Expressed as a number suffixed with a unit string such as MB or GB.

 The maximum size of files to be optimized.
 Expressed as a number suffixed with a unit string such as MB or GB.
+The size of a file can't be greater than 323 GB.
+If you need to optimize a larger file, contact Akamai Professional Services for help.

 You need to select a filename policy for use with caching.
 This tells Akamai what to look for to maintain caching of files used with LFO: